 If you're an accredited investor, you can get S$150 cash upon approval of Accredited Investor status with City Index.

 Best for variety of forex pairs and good customer service: CMC Markets

-While you can use MetaTrader 4 on CMC, CMC also has their own proprietary platform, Next Generation, that can easily be tailored to suit your trading needs.
+While you can use MetaTrader 4 on CMC Markets, the company also has its own proprietary platform called Next Generation that can easily be tailored to suit your trading needs.
 It also offers news in-built into the platform as well as other risk management functions.

 Best for its simple platform: Plus500

 Plus500 offers a platform that is intuitive and easy to use.
 The Plus500 WebTrader could be a good starting point for new traders, allowing you to trade more than 60 forex pairs.
 You also enjoy tools such as setting a stop loss, trailing stop or guaranteed stop to help you limit losses.

 However, this might not be the ideal platform for experienced traders that rely on various charting tools to aid in technical analysis.
 It also does not offer MetaTrader 4.